Noble Announces Canada Nickel Completes Inaugural Drill Program - All 9 holes Intersect Nickel-Cobalt-PGM Mineralization >330 metres Across 1.4 Kilometre Strike Length

 09 Dec, 2019, 12:00 GMT

 TORONTO, Dec.
-9, 2019 /CNW/ - Noble Mineral Exploration Inc. (TSX-V: NOB) ("Noble") is pleased to announce that it has been advised by Canada Nickel Company Inc. ("Canada Nickel" or the "Company") of the assay results from the first nine diamond drill holes (5,267m) from the Company's 2019 exploration campaign at the Crawford nickel-cobalt project located just north of Timmins, Ontario.
+9, 2019 /PRNewswire/ -- Noble Mineral Exploration Inc. (TSX-V: NOB) ("Noble") is pleased to announce that it has been advised by Canada Nickel Company Inc. ("Canada Nickel" or the "Company") of the assay results from the first nine diamond drill holes (5,267m) from the Company's 2019 exploration campaign at the Crawford nickel-cobalt project located just north of Timmins, Ontario.

 - All 9 holes drilled as part of its inaugural 2019 drill campaign have intersected nickel-cobalt-PGM mineralization in excess of 330 metres